Skip to Content

 Gather your supplies

-Grab your pallet, 2 large bags of potting soil, 14- 6 packs of your favorite herbs or more (you can do less if you want), a small roll of landscape fabric, a staple gun, and staples.
+Grab your pallet, 2 large bags of potting soil, fourteen 6 packs of your favorite herbs or more (you can do less if you want), a small roll of landscape fabric, a staple gun, and staples.

 Time to put on the backing

 For standard pallets, this will be 40” x 48”, you may want to cut it a bit bigger to help get it wrinkle-free.
 Next, cut the fabric to cover the back, and then staple it on the perimeter.
+Cut off any excess fabric.

 Bring the pallet close to wherever its final spot will be and lay it down face up.
+If you are going to stand it up to make a vertical pallet garden, do it before you add the dirt.

 You’re going to plant it while it’s lying flat on the ground.